0xSegun/alx-zero_day/0x03-git/README.md

-This directory is for the ALX SWE Git task
+This directory is for the ALX SWE Git task.

+README updated once